 Empty all medications and vitamins into small resealable Ziploc bags.
 This helps them be able to squish around other items in your luggage.
 This way, those big cylindrical pill containers won’t be bulking up your bag.

 Add Your Email.

-Most importantly, make sure you bring major essentials that you can’t simply replace once you leave.
+Most importantly, make sure you bring essential personal items that you can’t simply replace once you leave.

-For the rest of your stuff, remember that you can always buy extra products during your trip.
-Things like shampoo, toothpaste, and perhaps clothing or shoes are easily replaceable while traveling.
+For everything else, it’s always possible to buy extra products during your trip.
+Things like shampoo, toothpaste, even clothes or shoes are easily replaceable while traveling.